yiqiao-yin/YinsRLab/README.md

 # Author

-Yiqiao Yin has been a Research Assistant at Columbia University since 2017.
+Yiqiao Yin is a Data Scientist at Bayer.
+He has been a Research Assistant at Columbia University since 2017.
 Prior to his current position, he has been a Researcher at Simon Business School with professors from AQR Capital.

+He is admitted to Ph.
+D. program in Statistics at Columbia University and he will be working on machine learning and generalized big data problems.

 # Acknowledge